layer5io/linkerd-service-mesh-workshop/lab-1/README.md

-# Lab 1 - Deploy Istio
+# Lab 1 - Deploy Linkerd

-Now that we have a Kubernetes cluster and Meshery, we are ready to download and deploy Istio resources.
+Now that we have a Kubernetes cluster and Meshery, we are ready to download and deploy Linkerd resources.

 ## Steps